SWMatte/DeviceBooking/README.md

 -  Some of them work in pairs, meaning that when adding a subscription, it needs to be associated with a device.
 -  When adding a client, subscriptions can be linked to update the subscription table with activation and expiration dates.
 -  It is also possible to update all expired subscriptions by marking them as "EXPIRED".
+-  I've added a notification sending method with a scheduled task.

 # Future Improvements